The Cathars: A Clean Church Without Property & The Fire That Consumed Them

 What was the consolamentum?

-The consolamentum was the central Cathar ritual of initiation—a “spiritual baptism” where a perfectus would lay hands on the candidate, transmitting divine authority directly without institutional intermediaries.
-It transformed ordinary believers (credentes ) into the perfecti , those who had achieved spiritual liberation from the material world.
+The consolamentum was the central Cathar ritual of initiation–a spiritual baptism where a perfectus would lay hands on the candidate, transmitting divine authority directly without institutional intermediaries.
+It transformed ordinary believers (credentes) into the perfecti, those who had achieved spiritual liberation from the material world.
+Typically administered at death, it released the soul from the cycle of reincarnation.

 Why did the Catholic Church persecute the Cathars so violently?